Second Temple period

-The Maccabean revolt against Seleucid rule led to the establishment of an independent Jewish kingdom under the Hasmonean dynasty (140–37 BCE), which later, via a series of military campaigns expanded over much of modern Israel and parts of Jordan and Lebanon.
-In 63 BCE, the kingdom was conquered by the Roman Republic, and in 37 BCE, the Romans appointed Herod the Great as king of a vassal Judea.
-In 6 BCE, it was fully incorporated into the Roman Empire as the province of Judaea.
-Growing dissatisfaction with Roman rule eventually led to the First Jewish-Roman War (66–73 CE), which resulted in the destruction of Jerusalem and its Temple, bringing an end to the Second Temple period.
+The Maccabean Revolt against Seleucid rule led to the establishment of a nominally independent Jewish kingdom under the Hasmonean dynasty (140–37 BCE).
+While it initially exercised governance semi-autonomously under Seleucid hegemony, the Hasmonean kingdom increasingly exercised total self-governance as it undertook military campaigns to push the weakening Seleucids out of the region, establishing itself as the last Jewish kingdom and preceding an almost 2000-year-long hiatus in Jewish sovereignty in the Levant.
+In 63 BCE, the Roman Republic conquered the kingdom.
+In 37 BCE, the Romans appointed Herod the Great as king of a vassal Judea.
+In 6 CE, Judea was fully incorporated into the Roman Empire as the province of Judaea.
+Growing dissatisfaction with Roman rule and civil disturbances eventually led to the First Jewish–Roman War (66–73 CE), resulting in the destruction of Jerusalem and its Temple, which ended the Second Temple period.